datacarpentry/image-processing/episodes/02-image-basics.md

 > Imagine that we have a fairly large, but very boring image:
 > a 5,000 × 5,000 pixel image composed of nothing but white pixels.
 > If we used an uncompressed image format such as BMP,
-> with the 24-bit RGB color model,
+> with the 24-bit RGB colour model,
 > how much storage would be required for the file?
 >
 > > ## Solution